Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: The Borel Sum and the Asymptotic Separation

 \subsection{Borel Space Integrals}

 We start considering the Borel space integral for the case of a UV renormalon.
-It is straightforward to show that the results for the CIPT and FOPT approach give the same result, yielding the expression
+It is straightforward to show that the results for the CIPT and FOPT Borel representations give the same result, yielding the expression ($\tilde p>0$)

 The result has a cut along the negative real $a(-x)$-axis which is outside the perturbative regime and a cut along the positive real $x$-axis from the strong coupling.
 The remaining contour integration can therefore be carried out along the path with $|x|=1$.